By: Author John Cunningham. Published: 2021/06/14 at 11:50 am

-Storing a snowblower outside isn’t ideal, but I understand snow blowers are bulky and may not fit in a standard garage with the car.
-I’m a mechanic and in my experience equipment stored outdoors costs more to maintain and doesn’t live as long.
+Storing a snowblower outside isn’t ideal, but I understand snowblowers are bulky and may not fit in a standard garage with the car.
+I’m a mechanic, and in my experience, equipment stored outdoors costs more to maintain and doesn’t last as long.
 But there are some simple steps you can take to protect your snowblower.

 In this post, you’ll learn a few mechanics tips for successful outdoor storage of your snowblower or any garden machinery.

 Depending on the climate in your area, your snowblower could be in for a rough time.
 Hail the size of tennis balls, driving rain, wind, snow and Ice, scorching sun… it’s a big ask, but properly prepped, your snowblower is up to the challenge.

 Here’s a guide to the areas that will need attention:

 Modern gas is blended, and that is where many of the no-start issues stem from.
 Blended gas, also known as ethanol, goes stale quickly in open-to-atmosphere-type fuel systems (all small engine machinery).
 Ethanol attracts moisture and is an open system; your snowblower allows moisture in and the gas to evaporate.

 This often results in gumming and corrosion inside the carburetor.
 In addition to this time bomb, ethanol is damaging to the rubber and plastic components of the fuel system.

 These problems can be prevented; the solution for both these issues is called a gas stabilizer.
 It’s an additive for the fuel.
 When mixed and added to the gas tank, it will protect from carb contamination and the corrosive effects of ethanol.